-This year we have lots of fun and exciting topics and trips to look forward to and we cannot wait to get started!
+This year we have lots of fun, exciting topics and trips to look forward to and we cannot wait to get started!

-P.E: Our PE days are Monday and Tuesday.
-Please ensure that PE kits are brought in on Monday so the children are properly prepared for both lessons.
-At times, we may go outside for PE, a warm jacket or jumper may be beneficial during the colder temperatures.
-Please ensure that all PE kit is labelled clearly with your child’s name.
+Please ensure that PE kits are brought in on Monday so the children are properly prepared for the week.
+These can be left for the half term.
+At times we may go outside for PE, a warm jacket or jumper may be beneficial during the colder temperatures.
+Please ensure that all PE kit is labelled clearly with your child’s name, including plimsolls.

-Although we try to make sure kit goes home with the right child, this is sometimes a struggle and misplaced kit can be located in the lost property boxes at the coat pegs.
+Although we try to make sure kit goes home with the right child, this is sometimes a struggle and misplaced kit can be located in the lost property cupboard on the KS1 corridor.

-Homework: Home Learning menus are given out at the start of every half term highlighting activities and projects the children can complete based on their current topic.
+Home Learning menus are given out at the start of every half term highlighting activities and projects the children can complete based on their current learning.
 These are optional and not all tasks need to be completed.
-Children will have the opportunity to share their learning with the rest of their peers in mini-class assemblies or virtual zoom calls with other classes.
+Children will have the opportunity to share their learning with the rest of their peers in merit assemblies on Fridays.
 Children can also share their learning on class dojo.

-PPA: Our PPA is on a Monday afternoon.
-During this time children will be taught by Mrs Robinson who covers Philosophy for Children and Mr McCaroll who covers P.E.
+Our PPA is on a Thursday afternoon.
+During this time children will be taught by;

 Staff Working in Year 1 this year